 We’d all be pulling our hair out if we looked at the status of our investment every day.
 One day we are up; the next we are down.
 As employers, you should steer clear of offering investment advice to your employees, but you can steer them toward helpful guidance from authoritative sources.
 One of the best ways to do this is to help them find resources that will put the current nerve-wracking events in an historical context.

-For example, a recent primer by Fidelity Investments titled “Bear Market Basics” listed vital statistics for every stock market peak-to-trough decline of at least 20% since 1929.
+For example, this chart from Fidelity Investments lists vital statistics for every stock market peak-to-trough decline of at least 20% since 1929.
 A 20% drop is the common definition of a bear market.

 Using the Standard & Poor (S&P) 500 as a proxy for the stock market, 16 bear markets have occurred since 1926, and on average it takes 22 months for markets to return to the prior peak.
 The longest was 37 months from 1946 to 1949.
 The two shortest drops lasted only three months in 1990 and 2018.